intel/gardener-extension-cri-resmgr/README.md

 {container_name="gardener-extension-cri-resmgr"}
 ```

-to filter only errors with following query:
+to filter only errors use the following query:
 ```
 {container_name="gardener-extension-cri-resmgr"}|json|log_level="error"|line_format "{{.log_msg}} {{.log_error}}"
 ```

-#### cri-resmgr-installation and cri-resmgr-agent
+#### cri-resmgr-installation and cri-resmgr-agent logs

 You can check the logs in Grafana for operators "grafana-operators" in Shoot namespace.